A central line-associated bloodstream infection (CLABSI) occurs when bacteria enters the bloodstream through a

 If bacteria start to grow on the central line catheter, they can easily enter the blood and cause a serious infection.
 This can lead to a condition called

-, which occurs when bacteria overwhelm the body.
-If you suspect you have this condition, call your doctor right away.
+sepsis, which occurs when bacteria overwhelm the body.

 Bacteria normally live on the skin.
 These bacteria will sometimes track along the outside of the catheter.
 From the catheter, they can get into the bloodstream.